-This post on building a strong mother daughter relationship during the tween and teens years was sponsored by 7 Charming Sisters.
-All words, opinions and ideas are completely my own.
+inside: building a strong mother daughter relationship during the tween and teens year

 I glanced over, wondering for a moment what my next move should be.